zyndagj/reproducible_python/docs/04-package-files.rst

    35.0

 but ``pip install .`` will not work yet.
-To enable this, the `setup.py <https://packaging.python.org/tutorials/packaging-projects/#creating-setup-py>`_ file needs to be created to describe the package metadata.
+To enable this, the `setup.py <https://packaging.python.org/tutorials/packaging-projects/#creating-setup-py>`_ file needs to be created to describe the package and any requirements.

 The ``setup.py`` file
 ---------------------